Everything to Know About Wearing a Mask Outdoors After the CDC's New Statement

 Do you have to wear a face mask after getting the COVID-19 vaccine?

-Should people start wearing double-masks?
+Should people keep wearing double-masks?

 As information about the coronavirus pandemic rapidly changes, HelloGiggles is committed to providing accurate and helpful coverage to our readers.
 As such, some of the information in this story may have changed after publication.
 For the latest on COVID-19, we encourage you to use online resources from CDC, WHO, and local public health departments, and visit our coronavirus hub.